 Nowadays I wouldn’t call myself a skeptic, atheist or anything like that.
 I still believe in a lot of things.
 A lot of crazy, far-out things too.
 I’ve also seen some crazy, far-out things (as if that counts for anything).
 But I have learned to be distrustful of the things I believe and even the things I have seen.
 Because I have been wrong before (read: because I have been Christian before), I will always be suspicious of my beliefs.
 I am distrustful of them.
 I am wary of my own personal biases.
+I would not die for them.
 I would not kill for them.
 I do not look down on others who do not believe the same things I do.
-I do not accuse others of committing a crime, worthy of eternal punishment, for not drawing the same conclusions I have about God (or lack thereof), our origin, destination, etc..
+Okay that one, maybe, a little, but I do not accuse others of committing a crime, worthy of eternal punishment, for not drawing the same conclusions I have about God (or lack thereof), our origin, destination, etc..

 Because genuine belief or disbelief does not equate to sinfulness or wrongdoing.
 “Credulity is not a crime.”
 Your willingness to believe something says nothing of your virtues as a person or the quality of your soul.
 It is just that simple.